Breadth, Balance and Depth

 Assessments are shared with the Head Teacher and Assistant Head Teacher weekly, and each half term and term.
 The weekly and half termly assessments are used to measure progress.
 All weekly and half term assessments are collated in a Big Maths folder and a Grammar Hammer folder which the children take home every night to share with their parents.

 Behaviour including learning behaviour is recorded each half term and reported to the Head Teacher and Assistant Head.

-The school also uses a range of reading assessments to measure progress in Reading – these include regular benchmarking of the children’s progress through the reading Book Bands, Rising Stars comprehension assessments at the end of each half term and the Reading Pro software.
+The school also uses a range of reading assessments to measure progress in Reading – these include regular benchmarking of the children’s progress through the reading Book Bands, PIRA (Progress in Reading Assessments) comprehension assessments at the end of each term .

 Evidence of coverage and attainment in other areas of the national curriculum are recorded in children’s workbooks, and through the use of 2simple software.

 There are subject leads for all curriculum foundation subjects; two teachers lead each subject area in Geography, History, Art & DT, Science, PE and Music.
 These subjects are taught as discreet subjects but cross the curriculum when and where appropriate.

 Core and foundation subjects are supported through wider curriculum learning opportunities including educational visits, visitors to the school, theatre in education groups and performances.
 We offer a range of resources to children to support learning in all curriculum areas and place great emphasis on ensuring our school environment inside and outside offers children the opportunity to learn in a safe, organised, stimulating and enriched environment.